This blog may contain affiliate links. Read our disclosure policy for more info.

 Clearwater, BC is a very small town so the places to stay are somewhat limited.
 Luckily, if you plan ahead and book in advance you should have no problem booking one of these great hotels in Clearwater below:

-This is, hands-down, the best hotel in Clearwater.
-If you’re looking for a comfortable stay with a touch a luxury, the Best Western in Clearwater is exactly what you should book.
+This is hands-down, the best hotel in Clearwater, especially for the low prices as low as $155 CAD!
+If you’re looking for a comfortable stay with a touch of luxury, the Best Western in Clearwater is exactly what you should book.
 This modern hotel offers everything from standard rooms to suites with full kitchens.
 There is an onsite fitness center and breakfast is included in the room rate.
-Book the Best Western here.

 Thanks for reading!